 I’m a WA picture book author and illustrator telling stories with a brush and a pencil.

-Described as “humorous”, “heartfelt” and a “visual delight”, my books have been published in eighteen countries, shortlisted in the CBCA Book of the Year and both the WA and the Victorian Premier’s Book of the Year.
-They have been read on the ABC’s Play School and reviewed in the New York Times.
+Described as “humorous”, “heartfelt” and a “visual delight”, my books have been published in eighteen countries, shortlisted in the CBCA Book of the Year, the Victorian Premier’s Book Award and the WA Premier’s Book Award.

 I work in a studio surrounded by sketches, books, brushes and unfinished coffee.
-I work at a long table made of Jarrah (a WA hardwood) recycled from an old Fremantle shipping warehouse.
+I paint at a long table made of Jarrah (a WA hardwood) recycled from an old Fremantle shipping warehouse.

 I live with my wife and our two sons in a house we built in an old apricot orchard on a big hill.